koyeb/example-rust-actix-with-websockets/readme.md

 touch src/main.rs src/server.rs
 ```

 `main.rs` will be where we initialize and run the server. `server.rs` will be where we define our server logic.
-Specifically, the WebSocket functionality.
+Specifically, the WebSocket functionality for performing the speed test.

 In the `static` directory, let's create an `index.html` file and a 10 MB file that we'll send over the network to test the connection speed:

 ```bash
 touch static index.html
 dd if=/dev/zero of=static/10mb bs=1M count=10
 ```

-That second command is creating a file that is 10 megabytes of null characters.
+That second command is creating a file that is roughly 10 megabytes of null characters.
 This way, we know exactly how much data we're sending over the network for calculating the connection speed later.

 Our directory structure looks like this: